Protecting green roofs from fire

 With the recent tragic events of Grenfell, all sectors of the construction industry are looking more closely at the regulations and developing new products and systems to provide maximum fire protection.

 Such a package also offers a higher level of protection to buildings with green roofs by offering greater levels of fire resistance.
-It does mean, of course, that roofing now has to be designed in entirely different ways to ensure that U values are maintained and fire safety remains uncompromised.
+It does mean of course that roofing now has to be designed in an entirely different ways to ensure that U vales are maintained and fire safety remains uncompromised.

 The European Standard is B Roof T4 which all roofs, particularly where it relates to party walls or compartmentation, must be achieved and this is the challenge for all new green roofs and similar design situations.
 The first “true” extensive green roofs were built in Germany around 35 years ago and today it is estimated that there are at least five billion square feet of extensive green roofs built across Europe.
 This equals at least 350 square miles of green roofs with estimates that we are adding a further 20 new square miles every year.